Something Wild (1986 film): Production

-Max Frye wrote the script as a spec when at film school.
+E. Max Frye wrote the script as a spec when at film school.
 He got an agent from the script and told the agent his ideal directors would be Martin Scorsese or Jonathan Demme.
-Since Scorsese was busy on After Hours the agent sent it to Demme where it was read by the director who was enthusastic.
+Since Scorsese was busy on After Hours the agent sent the script to Demme, who read it and was enthusastic.
 Demme:

 I didn't recognize these characters from any other movies I had seen.
 It kept surprising you at every twist and turn, and there was this theme of the flipside of putting on your neat suits and committing a certain kind of financial violence as a successful yuppie in a corporation.
 The dark side of that is a guy like Ray Liotta, who resorts to a more fundamental kind of violence to solve his problems and to get ahead.
 I liked this collision and I liked what the script said about violence - how once you start going down that path it's going to be where you wind up, and you're going to take many unfortunate people with you.
 I felt it had a powerful, as well as pertinent, thing to say in the midst of a great yarn.

-Demme also liked the idea of making a lower budgeted movie after his poor experiences on Swing Shift.
+Demme also liked the idea of making a lower-budgeted movie after his poor experiences on Swing Shift.
 He thought of Melanie Griffith for the lead while reading the script, being particularly impressed by her performance in Body Double.
 Demme thought of Kevin Kline for the male lead but Orion suggested Jeff Daniels, who had just made The Purple Rose of Cairo for the studio.
 They had trouble finding an actor to play Ray until Melanie Griffith suggested Ray Liotta from her acting class.

 Demme placed a great deal of emphasis on music for the movie.
 "We used reggae a lot because part of the theme of Something Wild was how Jeff Daniels is, literally, waking up and seeing things for the first time in a long time because he's been such a shut-down, bone-headed yuppie.
 For me, showing America to an exotic kind of music - reggae - helped to sell the idea of this new look at things."